 Marlborough Farmers’ Market

 This is the perfect place to buy the best and freshest produce that Marlborough has to offer.
 Talk to the growers and artisans, they may give you a taste of such delicacies as handmade cheese, fresh seafood, pinenuts, almonds, olive oil, wild game meats and the region’s seasonal fruit and vegetables.
 Shop up for your gourmet picnic or cooking extravaganza back at the bach.
-Marlborough Farmers’ WINTER MARKET - Charles Street Carpark, Blenheim - 10am to 12.30 pm every Sunday (From 5th Oct to Queens Birthday: A&P Park, Alabama Road, Blenheim, Sunday, 9am-noon)
+Marlborough Farmers’ Market is open every Sunday 9.00a.m. - 12.00p.m. at A&P Park, Alabama Road, Blenheim, Sunday, 9am-noon)

 Marlborough Food and Wine Festival